KotlinGeekDev/kostr/README.md

 val service = NostrService(customClient = myHttpClient)
 ```
 The current limitation is that the HTTP client needs to be Ktor-compatible, that is, you create a
-custom Ktor engine that uses you client underneath.
+custom Ktor engine that uses your client underneath.

 Note that if you need to do anything custom, such as using read-only relays,
 you will need to setup the list of relays, then use them in the relay pool: